MiroHel96/operation-of-computer-networks/implement-port-security.md

 <img width="703" height="712" alt="image" src="https://github.com/user-attachments/assets/a39c6aa0-30ed-4fec-9897-1ac16ff29939" />

 With the command `show port-security`, CLI displays the current port security settings and statistics for all interfaces.

+Command `show port-security address`, displays secure MAC addresses that have been learned or manually configured on switch ports.
+It's more detailed view than `show port-security`.